 No single explanation applies to all cases, but the process outlined below describes one of the more commonly accepted theories about what causes tinnitus.

-- When the natural balance is upset by a hearing loss, the neurological activity is altered, and this altered activity is then interpreted by the brain as sound.
+When your natural balance is upset by hearing loss, the neurological activity is altered; this altered activity is then interpreted by the brain as sound.
 This results in whistling or ringing sounds commonly known as tinnitus.

-- Tinnitus most commonly results from hearing loss caused by exposure to excessive or loud noises, however it can also be caused by aging, ototoxic drugs, Temporo-mandibular joint disorder (TMJ), depression, anxiety, Lyme disease or thyroid disorders, as well as ear infections or wax in the ear.
+Tinnitus most often results from hearing loss caused by exposure to excessive or loud noises.
+Other common causes include aging, ototoxic drugs, Temporo-mandibular joint disorder (TMJ), depression, anxiety, Lyme disease or thyroid disorders, as well as ear infections or wax in the ear.

 - Normally, background neurological activity in the brain is covered up by everyday sounds.

-- Neurological changes may then cause the perceived sound to be more noticeable and disturbing.
+- Neurological changes may cause the perceived sound to be more noticeable and disturbing.

-- For some people, the presence of tinnitus is troubling, and so the brain treats it as important and focuses on it, increasing awareness.
+- For some people, the presence of tinnitus is so troubling, the brain treats it as important and focuses on it, increasing awareness.

-- This “increased awareness” can lead to stress, resulting in further enhancement by the emotional centers of the brain, and further amplification of the tinnitus.
+- This increased awareness can lead to stress and anxiety, resulting in further enhancement by the emotional centers of the brain and further amplification of the tinnitus.

 The result is a cycle of symptoms that can be self-reinforcing, leading to progressive worsening of the tinnitus over time.
 These factors have made tinnitus very difficult to treat in the past.
 While there is no cure for tinnitus, there are ways to manage symptoms and help break the cycle.
 Popular solutions include masking techniques such as white noise therapy; counseling; lifestyle modifications and prescription drugs.